zvi-code/z-valkey-search/README.md

 ## Hybrid Queries

-ValkeySearch supports hybrid queries, combining Vector Similarity Search with filtering on indexed fields, such as **Numeric** and **Tag indexes**.
+valkey-search supports hybrid queries, combining Vector Similarity Search with filtering on indexed fields, such as **Numeric** and **Tag indexes**.

 There are two primary approaches to hybrid queries:

 - **Pre-filtering:** Begin by filtering the dataset and then perform an exact similarity search.
 This works well when the filtered result set is small but can be costly with larger datasets.
 - **Post-filtering:** Perform the similarity search first, then filter the results.
 This is suitable when the filter-qualified result set is large but may lead to empty or lower than expected amount of results.

-ValkeySearch uses a **hybrid approach** with a query planner that selects the most efficient query execution path between:
+valkey-search uses a **hybrid approach** with a query planner that selects the most efficient query execution path between:

 - **Pre-filtering**
 - **Inline-filtering:** Filters results during the similarity search process.